Christian Pescatori

-Christian Pescatori is a professional racecar driver from Italy.
-He was born in Brescia, on 1 December 1971.
+Christian Pescatori (born 1 December 1971 in Brescia) is a professional racecar driver from Italy.

 Pescatori started his career in single-seater racing, becoming Italian Formula 3 Champion in 1993, before moving up to Formula 3000.

 He later moved on to sports car racing, where he had more success.
 Pescatori won the Sports Racing World Cup in 2000, and the FIA GT Championship's N-GT class in 2001, both for JMB Racing.
 In 2002, he became an Audi works driver, winning the 12 Hours of Sebring.
-In 2001 and 2002 he was also second overall in the 24 Hours of Le Mans.
-In 2005 he was GTS Champion in the Le Mans Endurance Series.
+In 2001 and 2002, he was also second overall in the 24 Hours of Le Mans.
+In 2005, he was GTS Champion in the Le Mans Endurance Series.

+Pescatori is currently team manager of Italian GT team Nova Race, having previously held a similar role at Villorba Corse.

+Pescatori spent much of his FIA GT career at Ferrari (pictured in 2004).